Jeffery Matthews: The Machin series

 In the 1970s, he became involved in the designs of new Machin definitive stamps, picturing Queen Elizabeth II's profile since 1967.
-When ordered, he designed new symbols for the Regional Machins in 1971, with new digits and letters.
+When ordered, he designed new symbols for the Regional Machins in 1971, with new digits (Narrower '0' and '½') and letters to match inflation of the postal rates in 1983.

 Philatelic recognition came from his work on the Machin series colours.
 In 1976, he prepared the three colours needed for the photograved high value stamps.
 In the middle of the 1980s, he provided the Post Office with a large palette of colours, sufficient for the new next values.
 This work was honoured by a mini-sheet of eight stamps and two labels that Matthews designed, which were sold during the Stamp Show 2000.

+Early 1980s Royal Mail chose him to design a new definitive design to replace the Machin head.
+Under the supervision of Post Office design adviser Barry Robinson, Jeffery Matthews prepared alternative essays from March 1982 pictures of the Queen by Lord Snowdon.
+Matthews used many different positions of the head and shoulders, from profile to full-face.
+Essays with the latter position were designed from the photographic representation and from a portrait drawn by his son Rory Matthews.
+But his and two other artists' proposals failed to please the Stamp Advisory Committee.

+Matthews proposed some designs to reshape the Machin design into an horizontal format or with a barcode until Arnold Machin was presented with proposals that he refused.
+However some of Matthews' ideas were used for a horizontal autoadhesive stamp trial in 1997.
+He proposed a Machin head design with micro-printed text wavy line for the ten pound stamp of 1993 but Brian Craddock's Britannia was chosen.

+Personal life and death

+Matthews was married to Christine, who died in 1994.
+They had two children; a son, illustrator Rory Matthews, and a daughter, Sarah Jane.

+Jeffery Matthews died on 24 April 2023, at the age of 95.